MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-windows-defender-advanced-threat-protection.md

 [!include[Prerelease information](prerelease.md)]

-Endpoints in your organization must be configured so that the Windows Defender ATP service can get sensor data from them.
-There are various methods and deployment tools that you can use to configure the endpoints in your organization.
+Machines in your organization must be configured so that the Windows Defender ATP service can get sensor data from them.
+There are various methods and deployment tools that you can use to configure the machines in your organization.

 Windows Defender ATP supports the following deployment tools and methods: